rapidsai/docs/visualization/index.md

 <img src="/assets/images/clifford_interact.png" width="130px" class="visualization-preview"></a>

 - Datashader is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.
-- Datashader is able to render a variety of chart types statically, and interactively when combined with other libraries like HoloViews or cuxfilter.
+- Datashader is able to render a variety of chart types statically, and interactively when combined with other libraries like HoloViews.
 - Read about Datashader at [datashader.org](https://datashader.org) and explore its examples.
 - Read about [RAPIDS compatibility](https://datashader.org/user_guide/Performance.html?highlight=cudf#data-objects).
 <br/>